zevo-enterprise/zevo-enterprise/README.md

-## Medicinal use of herbs in general™
+## Medicinal Herbs™

-<h3>We support the medical use of cannabis leaf, coca leaf, and coleus barbatus leaf leaves for teas and aromatic infusions, but we are opposed to the hallucinogenic effects caused by smoking the plant matter.</h3>
+<h3>We support the medicinal use of cannabis, coca, and *Coleus barbatus* (boldo) leaves for teas and aromatic infusions, but we oppose the hallucinogenic effects caused by smoking the plant.</h3>

 ## Zevo AI-Driven Mascot Team™